-Dr. Keenum, 55, has served as President of Mississippi State University since 2009.
-Dr. Keenum currently serves as Chairman of the Southern Association of Colleges and Schools' Commission on Colleges' Executive Council.
+Dr. Keenum, 56, has served as President of Mississippi State University since 2009.
+In 2016, he was elected president of the Southeastern Conference (the Conference), where he leads the Conference's Executive Committee and serves on the Conference's Content Committee that oversees the SEC Network.
+He also represents the Conference as a member of the College Football Playoff Board of Managers.
 He is also a member of the Boards of Directors of Innovate MS, International Fertilizer Development Center, and the Foundation for Food and Agriculture Research.
 He previously served as Under Secretary of the U.S. Department of Agriculture from 2006 until 2008.
 Dr. Keenum was Chief of Staff and Legislative Assistant in the office of U.S. Senator Thad Cochran from 1989 until 2006.
 Dr. Keenum's experience in the educational system and the federal government makes him a valuable member of the Board.